CAVaccineInventory/vaccine-feed-ingest/README.md

 ### How to

 1. Configure your python environment as specified above.
-2. Choose an unassigned website from [National Websites to Scrap](https://airtable.com/shr55fpTXObYmdk48) ([Commenter access](https://airtable.com/invite/l?inviteId=invRAMMkTCYH5FAoh&inviteToken=651c8220466fc266cd936182bf3aea6643606a44f3f1414784e4d0964e2a163a))
+2. Choose an unassigned website from [National Websites to Scrape](https://airtable.com/shr55fpTXObYmdk48) ([Commenter access](https://airtable.com/invite/l?inviteId=invRAMMkTCYH5FAoh&inviteToken=651c8220466fc266cd936182bf3aea6643606a44f3f1414784e4d0964e2a163a))
-3. Submit a PR to his repo that scraps data from that source
+3. Submit a PR to his repo that scrapes data from that source

 ### Runner

 There are 3 stages to writing a scraper, and you can write as many of the stages as you want.
-Even just writing the first stage is a big help.
+Even writing just the first stage is a big help.

 Each scraper is stored in [vaccine_feed_ingest/runners/ ](https://github.com/CAVaccineInventory/vaccine-feed-ingest/tree/main/vaccine_feed_ingest/runners).
 Runners are grouped by state, and named the same as the website with `_` replacing `.` e.g. `vaccine_feed_ingest/runners/ca/sf_gov`.